 Professor; Co-director, Policy Design and Evaluation Lab

-Craig McIntosh is a professor of economics at the School and co-director of the Policy Design and Evaluation Lab.
-He is a development economist whose work focuses on program evaluation.
+Craig McIntosh is a development economist whose expertise focuses on program evaluation.
 His main research interest is the design of institutions that promote the provision of financial services to micro-entrepreneurs, and he has conducted field evaluations of innovative anti-poverty policies in Mexico, Guatemala, Malawi, Rwanda, Uganda and Tanzania.

 Before earning his Ph.D. in agricultural and resource economics from UC Berkeley, McIntosh did aid work in Somalia with the International Rescue Committee and spent a year on a Fulbright grant as a research director at FINCA/Uganda, a major microfinance lender.

 Ph.D., Agricultural and Resource Economics, UC Berkeley, 2003

 M.A., Agricultural and Resource Economics, UC Berkeley, 1999

 B.A., Economics, UC Santa Cruz, 1993

 Cash Transfers More Effective than Workforce Training in Improving Lives of Rwandans

 Sept.
 10, 2020 | Study compared the efficacy of the workforce-training program to simply disbursing the cost of the same program directly to beneficiaries

 Molding future technical experts